KubeRocketCI/docs/docs/operator-guide/infrastructure-providers/atlantis-installation.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/infrastructure-providers/atlantis-installation" />
 </head>

-# Installing and Configuring Atlantis for Terraform Automation
+# Atlantis: Enterprise-Grade Terraform Automation for Kubernetes

-Atlantis is a tool for automating Terraform workflows.
-It provides a web interface and integrates with version control systems (VCS) to automatically run Terraform operations as part of the pull request process.
-This allows teams to review, approve, and apply infrastructure changes in a consistent and auditable way.
+Atlantis is an enterprise-ready tool for automating Terraform workflows in Kubernetes environments.
+It provides a robust web interface and seamlessly integrates with version control systems (VCS) to automatically run Terraform operations as part of the pull request process.
+This enables teams to systematically review, approve, and apply infrastructure changes in a consistent, secure, and auditable manner.

 This guide covers the full process of installing and configuring Atlantis as Helm chart.
 It includes setting up authentication, configuring integration with supported version control systems (such as Bitbucket, GitHub, or GitLab), and preparing Atlantis to automate Terraform workflows triggered by pull/merge requests.